Raku/nqp/docs/ops.markdown

 ## unipropcode
 * `unipropcode(str $propname)`

-Translates a property name to the property category it's in.
+Translates a property name to the backend's property code.
+This is not distinct across backends and is expected to change over time.
+For the most part only useful for calling getuniprop_int, get_uniprop_str or get_uniprop_bool or comparing whether two unicode property names resolve to the same propcode, for example 'Alpha', 'alpha', 'alphabetic' and 'Alphabetic' should return the same property code.

 ## unipvalcode `moar`
 * `unipvalcode(int $propcode, str $propname)`